 We can’t believe this is our fourth consecutive year of looking for right whales in the Gulf of St. Lawrence!
-Our Anderson Cabot Center team (consisting of Amy Knowlton, Megan McOsker, and myself) has joined up with the Canadian Whale Institute, Dalhousie University, and the University of New Brunswick for a three-week block of field work based out of Shippagan, New Brunswick.
+This July, our Anderson Cabot Center team (consisting of Amy Knowlton, Megan McOsker, and myself) has joined up with the Canadian Whale Institute, Dalhousie University, and the University of New Brunswick for a three-week block of field work based out of Shippagan, New Brunswick.
 Our time at sea will be spent aboard a fishing vessel, Captained by a fisherman who has been supportive of and involved with the development of new fishing gear technologies that may help reduce severe entanglements of large whales.

 Members of the team arrived on July 2, and the following day consisted of loading lots and lots of equipment- scientific instruments, plankton nets, sonobuoys, cameras, computers, safety equipment, whale disentanglement gear, food, and personal gear.
 After loading, the next steps were to put things in their proper places, and to test equipment (so much equipment!).